DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-22-publishing-during-rollover.md

 ## Will it be on Find?

 We need to change the column title on the courses table and the corresponding section on the course page.
-None of the courses are on Find until October, Is it on Find? doesn’t make sense.
+None of the courses are on Find until October, Is it on Find? does not make sense.

 The question becomes: Will it be on Find?